rflandau/Orv/README.md

 Orv does not actually interact with services, it just finds other nodes that purport to provide the service.
 Services can be any form of resource, from DNS, NAT, tunnel endpoints to files available for download to sensor values like temperature or barometer.

+TODO build an example Vault to showcase message flows.
+Or pull the diagrams from the proposal.

+TODO possible two diagrams, one of just the vault in operation and a more advanced one to show all the heartbeats and interaction models as well.

 ## The Name

 We couldn't land on a name and I needed something to call it.
 Orv is the lowest layer of the world in the Pathfinder TTRPG, a sprawling network of self-sufficient biomes ("vaults") interconnected by a labyrinth of tunnel.